nietzscheson/microservices-federation/README.md

 ==============

 This is a Docker (with docker-compose) environment for Microservices Federation Project.
-Is a example that how we can to federate multiples microservices using GraphQl Federation.
+Is a example that how we can to federate multiples microservices using [Apollo Federation](https://www.apollographql.com/docs/federation/).
 Each schema in each microservice works independently.
 With Apollo Federation they work like a team.

 ![Microservices Federation](./docs/microservices-federation.png?raw=true "Graph of Microservices Federation")